Pupil Premium

 Income Support

-income-based Jobseeker's Allowance
+Income-based Jobseeker's Allowance

-income-related Employment and Support Allowance
+Income-related Employment and Support Allowance

-support under Part VI of the Immigration and Asylum Act 1999
+Support under Part VI of the Immigration and Asylum Act 1999

-the guaranteed element of Pension Credit
+The guaranteed element of Pension Credit

-Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)
+Child Tax Credit - Provided you're not also entitled to Working Tax Credit.
+Also your annual gross income of no more than £16,190

 Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit